ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 ![train](/images/CNN/traindataset.PNG)

 You can see that some of the images are flipped sometimes and some have altered colors, that's do to the transformation above.
-Only of the test dataset.
+Only of the train dataset.

 ## Model Architecture